Physics-50/Module-2/docs/week4.md

 You can assume the following information is defined for your reader somewhere in the main text of where this sequence of figures appears:

-+ any equations you used (feel free to include made-up equation numbers in your captions)
++ any equations you used
-+ tabular information about the spheres (their masses, radii, and your measured terminal speed)
++ information about the spheres (eg. their masses and radii)
 + the values with uncertainties of $$g$$ and $$\rho$$, and how those quantities were measured

 ## What do I need to submit?